nrfconnect/sdk-nrf/applications/serial_lte_modem/doc/slm_data_mode.rst

    #XDATACTRL=<time_limit>

 * The ``<time_limit>`` parameter sets the timeout value in milliseconds.
-  The default value is 0.
+  The default value is the minimum required value, based on the configured UART baud rate.
-  Setting the value to 0 disables the time limit and the timeout trigger.
-  When different from 0, this value must be long enough to allow for the transmission of one DMA block size of data (hardcoded to 256 bytes).
+  This value must be long enough to allow for the transmission of one DMA block size of data (hardcoded to 256 bytes).

 Read command
 ------------